 A journey to ancient Japan

 In the Jomon period (14,000–300 BC), the earliest known pottery in Japan was created.
-These ceramics were coil-made and decorated with intricate cord-marked patterns, showcasing the high level of creativity and skill of the ancient potters.
+These ceramics were coil-made and decorated with intricate cord-marked patterns, called jomon, which is where the period gets its name.
+They were built by hand, without a wheel, layering coils of clay and smoothing them into shape, showcasing a level of creativity and skill remarkable for tools this old.

 Evolving through the ages

 The following Yayoi period (300 BC – 300 AD) saw the introduction of wheel-thrown pottery and iron tools, which revolutionized tableware production.
-Iron tools allowed for more refined shapes, and the pottery wheel led to more symmetrical pieces.
+Iron tools allowed for more refined shapes, and the pottery wheel led to more symmetrical pieces, a marked shift from the freer, hand-built forms of the Jomon period.

-During the Kofun and Asuka periods (300–710 AD), the Sue pottery emerged.
-Fired at high temperatures, Sue ware was much stronger and more durable than its predecessors.
+During the Kofun and Asuka periods (300–710 AD), Sue pottery emerged, introduced from the Korean peninsula.
+Fired at much higher temperatures in climbing kilns dug into hillsides, Sue ware was far stronger and more durable than anything produced before it, and it laid the groundwork for the stoneware traditions that followed.

 Influence of tea ceremony

 The Muromachi period (1336–1573) was transformative.
 The Japanese tea ceremony, or ‘chanoyu,’ became popular, heavily influencing tableware aesthetics.
 The ceremony emphasizes simplicity and naturalness, traits that started to get incorporated into ceramic production.
-Wabi-Sabi, the concept of finding beauty in imperfection, became a guiding philosophy in tableware.
+Wabi-Sabi, the concept of finding beauty in imperfection, became a guiding philosophy in tableware, and it’s a philosophy that still shapes how a lot of Japanese pottery is made today.

 Regional diversification

 Japan’s diverse geography and regional climates have led to distinct styles in tableware.
-Arita porcelain, known for its intricate designs and superior quality, comes from the Saga prefecture, while the rustic Bizen-yaki from Okayama is appreciated for its earthy charm.
-The Mino region is famous for its Oribe and Shino wares, recognized for their unique glazing techniques.
+Arita porcelain, known for its intricate designs and superior quality, comes from the Saga prefecture and remains one of Japan’s most recognized export wares.
+The rustic Bizen-yaki from Okayama is fired unglazed at very high temperatures, prized for its earthy, natural surface texture rather than any painted decoration.
+The Mino region, in Gifu, is famous for its Oribe and Shino wares, recognized for their unique glazing techniques, while Hagi ware, from Yamaguchi, is known for a soft, porous glaze that changes color subtly with years of use.

 Modern Japanese tableware